 1. Build an audience

-I started building my audience years before I launched Progress Playbook.
-I built relationships with entrepreneurs, service providers and organizations by organizing a meetup group, sending out business newsletters using constant contact. teaching business classes and finding ways to help everyone I could.
-All these activities and others helped me to build an audience with hundreds of people and establish my personal brand.
+I knew that I wanted to start a business education company, so I started building my audience years before I launched Progress Playbook.
+I built relationships with entrepreneurs, service providers, organizations and anyone who wanted to talk about business.
+I built my audience largely by organizing Meetup groups, sending out business newsletters using Constant Contact. teaching business classes and always finding ways to help others.
+These activities and others helped me to build an audience with hundreds of people and establish my personal brand before launching my business.

 2. Create a business plan

-I am a planner by nature, so I created several mini (1-5 pages) business plans that mapped out my mission, my customer profiles, problems/solutions, product phases, potential revenue streams and my marketing/sales approach.
+I am a planner by nature, so I created several mini (1-5 pages) business plans that mapped out my mission, customer profiles, customer problems, solutions, product phases, potential revenue streams and my marketing & sales approach.

 3. Establish your brand

-Once I had my business idea and plan, I had to come up with a business name.
+Once I had my business idea and plan in place, I had to come up with a business name.
 I landed on Progress Playbook, because it was catchy and represented the entrepreneurship journey of making continuous progress.
 I purchased the Progress Playbook domain name on Hostmonster and also secured the name on all social media platforms, including, Facebook, Twitter and Instagram.
-I then hired a graphic designer to create my logo, and then built my own website on squarespace and used canva for deign support.
+I then hired a graphic designer to create my logo, built my website on Squarespace and used Canva for design support.